epidrome/awesome-cv-templates/README.md

 - [Schemas](#Schemas)
 - [Services](#Services)

 ## Frameworks

 Frameworks employ one or more programming languages, libraries, schemas, in order to produce multiple outputs from a single data source.

-- [Hack My Resume](https://github.com/hacksalot/HackMyResume) - Generate polished résumés and CVs in HTML, Markdown, LaTeX, MS Word, PDF, plain text, JSON, XML, YAML, smoke signal, and carrier pigeon.
+- [Hack My Resume](https://github.com/hacksalot/HackMyResume) - Generate polished résumés and CVs in HTML, Markdown, LaTeX, MS Word, PDF, plain text, JSON, XML, YAML.

 ## LaTeX

 This section contains only pure LaTeX templates, which focus on the production of printed pages.

-- [Alta CV]() - Alta CV provides two-columns, infographics, and icons and it is based on the [original Marissa Meyer resume](https://www.businessinsider.com/a-sample-resume-for-marissa-mayer-2016-7/).
+- [Alta CV](https://github.com/liantze/AltaCV) - Alta CV provides two-columns, infographics, and icons and it is based on the [original Marissa Meyer resume](https://www.businessinsider.com/a-sample-resume-for-marissa-mayer-2015-7/).
 - [Fancy CV](https://github.com/depressiveRobot/friggeri-cv-a4) - Fancy CV by Adrien Friggeri is a modern layout and has inspired many forks.
 - [Deedy Resume](https://github.com/deedy/Deedy-Resume) - A one page, two asymmetric column resume template in XeTeX that caters to an undergraduate Computer Science student.
 - [LaTeX CV](https://github.com/jankapunkt/latexcv) - Three LaTeX templates (classic, modern, infographics) and asian languages support.